hippiehunter/dblbook/src/common/primitives.md

 >    - [ ] NULL
 >    - [ ] Undefined
 >
-> 6. What type does short map to in Traditional DBL and DBL on .NET respectively?
+> 6. Which types do short map to in Traditional DBL and DBL on .NET respectively?
 >    - [ ] i2 and System.Int32
 >    - [ ] i2 and System.Int64
 >    - [ ] i2 and System.Int16